dadahcr2/gbgo/index.md

 ***

-18 May - deflo 40k - incorporated friends - new host
+18 May - deflo 40k - incorporated friends - new host - new PE
 17 May - 1.11 T2
 16 May - Adventure contest - T2 video - cis 40k - weekly km contest
 15 May - vokope howto & 40k - weekly time trial results